Research Training Fellowships

 Application deadline and decision timelines

-There is one round of applications this financial year 2020/21.
+There is one round of applications a year and the next deadline will be in 2022.

 Awarded Fellowships are at the clinical pre-doctoral or entry level.
 To consider applying for a Research Training Fellowship you will, at a minimum, be able to demonstrate some prior research experience and the potential and ability to pursue a PhD with an intention to develop long-term research interests.